 David practices Clinical Herbalism at 143 Northampton Street in Easton, Pennsylvania.
 He is active as an educator in his community, a co-founder of “Herbal Exchange” the NJ AHG Chapter and “Changewater Wellness Center”, a clinic that provides clinical experience to advanced herbal students, while serving individuals needing low cost counsel and herbs.
 David has been a professional member of the American Herbalist Guild since 1999.
 He and his wife, Linda has owned and operated Nature’s Way a natural foods store in Easton since 1975.
 On play days with mild weather, gardening, herbal wild crafting and cycling, take him out doors.
 Inclement weather allows time for research, woodworking and music.

 Mimi Hernandez is a clinical herbalist and herbal educator whose courses balance traditional reverence with scientific understanding and intuitive awareness.
 She has served as the Director of the Appalachian Center for Ethnobotanical Studies at Frostburg State University in Maryland where she taught undergraduate Ethnobotany.
-With roots in Asheville, NC, Mimi is a founder of the One World Healing Arts Institute and continues to mentor community herbalists through One World Community Healing Webinars.
+With roots in Asheville, NC, Mimi is a founder of the One World Healing Arts Institute and continues to mentor community herbalists through the One World Healing Community.
 Mimi also developed the herbal formulations at Mortar & Pestle Apothecary.
 Mimi holds a Master of Science Degree in Herbal Medicine and some of her favorite mentors have included James Duke, Simon Mills, and Rocio Alarcon.
 As an herbalist, Mimi draws upon her rich ethnic background & the Granny healers and Shamans in her life and believes that the handing down of plant wisdom is essential.
 She enjoys nature time, especially waterfalls, creeks, and oceans and is a mom of two cool and unique kids, Anais and Evan.